Building BM25 Keyword Search In Postgres

 • verse_stats: This table stores the pre-calculated term frequencies for each document.
 It holds the document's ID, its total length, and a JSONB object mapping each term to its count.

-• term_stats: This table stores global statistics about each term, such as how many documents it appears in doc_count.
+• term_stats: This table stores global statistics about each term, such as how many documents it appears in.
 This is crucial for calculating the IDF score efficiently.

 With the data structures in place, I implemented the core BM25 logic.
 The calculate_idf function uses the BM25 formula to determine a term's weight.
-It's slightly more complex than the standard TF-IDF version but ensures scores are non-negative.
+It's slightly more robust than the standard TF-IDF version to ensure scores are non-negative.

 CREATE OR REPLACE FUNCTION calculate_idf(term_doc_count INTEGER, total_docs INTEGER)